nya3jp/tast/docs/test_dependencies.md

 *   `drm_trace` - The [DRM/KMS] kernel subsystem supports tracing using tracefs.
 *   `ec_crash` - Boards that have EC firmware, implement the `crash` EC command, and produce a panicinfo file after a crash.
+*   `ec_system_safe_mode` - Boards that have support for EC system safe mode, which allows for collecting additional debug info after a crash.
 *   `endorsement` - Whether the system have a valid endorsement certificate.
 *   `faceauth` - Whether the system has faceauth functionality enabled, go/cros-faceauth.
 *   `factory_flow`- Device is subject to the [go/chromeos-factory-flow](http://go/chromeos-factory-flow) (e.g. most devices).